 Thera lies on the southeast between Kamari and Perissa, 8,5 km away from the island capital which bears the same name -although slightly changed from Thera to Fira.
 Following the big volcanic eruption of the 17th century BC, the island remained deserted for a few centuries but was resettled in the 9th century BC.
 The Spartans founded the city of Thera, which survived until the Byzantine Period, but was especially prosperous during the Hellenistic period when it became a naval base of Ptolemaic Egypt.

 On the site, you can gaze at important historical monuments, such as the sanctuary of Apollo Karneios, the Hellenistic theatre -with a breathtaking view to the sea- and the sanctuary of the priest Artemidoros.

 3. Catch Santorini's sunset in Oia

 Sunset in Oia - credits: Mila Atkovska/Shutterstock.com

-One of the most popular spots for catching Santorini's magnificent sunset, Oia, is a coastal town on the northwestern tip of Santorini that looks like it has come straight out of a fairy tale.
+Oia is one of the most popular spots and of course tourist attractions in Santorini.
+It is a coastal town on the northwestern tip of Santorini that looks like it has come straight out of a fairy tale.
 However, there are plenty of other reasons to visit Oia apart from the sunset views.